bernatferragut/FutureWeb-blog/visual.md

 ![IMAGE](/images/VFX1.jpg)

-> I have been 3D Lead 'Previz/Layout' in diverse AAA 3D Stereoscopic Films so I understand well how 3D and Stereoscopy works.
+> 3D Lead 'Previz/Layout' experience in diverse AAA 3D Stereoscopic Films.
+I understand well how 3D and Stereoscopy works.

 ## Design

 ![IMAGE](/images/DESIGN1.jpg)

-> I have been making Renders for Engineers, Architects and Industrial designers for years mainly with Maya Autodesk.
+> 3D Projects from 'idea to render' for Engineers, Architects and Industrial designers with Maya Autodesk 3D.

 ## Arch

 ![IMAGE](/images/ARCH1.jpg)

-> I have designed and built 2 Eco Houses and some of their inside furniture.
-Real 3D work from conception to product.
+> Design, planning, direction and completion of 2 'Real' Eco Houses including some of their inside furniture.

 ## Product

 ![PRODUCT](/images/PRODUCT1.jpg)

-> I have been designing products and branding them for several years always with 'simple and clean' design in mind.
+> Experience as a designer & researcher branding products for several years always with 'simple and clean' design in mind.

 ## Art

 ![IMAGE](/images/ART1.jpg)

 > From time to time I get involved in the process of Art Printing.
-> The process of bringing from the computer to real paper is very fullfiling.
-From VR1 to VR2 :)
+From 2D/3D conception to final Print.